kumarvna/terraform-azurerm-vnet/README.md

 ## Network Watcher

-This module handle the provision of Network Watcher.
-Note that you cannot create more than one network watcher resource per subscription in any region.

-By default, this enabled to create the necessary resources in that region.
-You can exclude this from the Terraform plan using `create_network_watcher = false` argument in case you already have a network watcher available in your subscription.
+This module handle the provision of Network Watcher resource by defining `create_network_watcher` variable.
+It will enable network watcher, flow logs and traffic analytics for all the subnets in the Virtual Network.
+Since Azure uses a specific naming standard on network watchers, It will create a resource group `NetworkWatcherRG` and adds the location specific resource.

 ## Network Security Groups